 Not every kind of blind is fire retardant, though.
 When shopping for blinds, be on the lookout for those with a Class A rating from a local fire protection agency.
 Any lower rating won’t give you the necessary protection from fire.
 Unfortunately, wood blinds are usually not fire retardant.
 The same goes for low quality faux wood blinds that are made out of particleboard or other materials, even if they are wrapped in vinyl.

 Adding fire resistant window blinds to your home is always a good idea.
-Want more information about Durham, NC window blinds?
+Want more information about Apex, NC window blinds?
 You can’t go wrong with Kiwi Designs, Fine Blinds & Shutters.
 We have years of industry experience and are ready to help.
-Please stop by and visit us at 1785 NW Maynard Rd Cary, NC 27513, or give us a call at (919) 380-0898.